 The streets in this area are quite typical of an English town: narrow, busy, occupied by tired looking cars tightly parked and hardly suitable for two-way traffic.
 The English have mastered a silent negotiation of street space with an unwritten driving code of eye contact, followed by the raising of a finger (which means thanks, there are several other types) to decide who goes first.
 Very civilised but still chaotic.
 This slow motion is part of the daily morning routine.

-At the same time, in the middle of this infuriating and impossible traffic, the local municipal council decides to send the bin lorries around (or garbage trucks, or dustbin lorries, or waste collection vehicles if you want to be more sophisticated).
-The traffic then transforms itself into a funerary procession with dozens of cars unable to overtake and in slow crawling mode behind that very systematic collection of multi-colour bins by men in orange or yellow suits.
+At the same time, in the middle of this infuriating and impossible traffic, the local municipal council decides to send the bin lorries out (or garbage trucks, or dustbin lorries, or waste collection vehicles if you want to be more sophisticated).
+The traffic then transforms itself into a funerary procession with dozens of cars unable to overtake and in slow crawling mode behind that very systematic collection of multi-coloured bins by men in orange or yellow suits.

 Why then?
 Why at that time of the day?
-Well, stupid question.
+Well, it’s a stupid question.
 They are just doing their jobs, so they need to be respected.
 It is what it is.
 The dustmen are doing their jobs, the municipal council is doing its job and the planners of such a clever strategy are doing their jobs.
 And that is the problem.
 Doing your job blinds you completely to other jobs, other problems and other people.
 Even life.